dalgado-aws/BlogPosts/06_DynamicProgrammingCallTrees.md

 ### Understanding Dynamic Programming with Recursion Call Trees

 #### What is Dynamic Programming?
 Dynamic Programming is a fascinating set of algorithm design techniques.
-It involves breaking down a problem into sub problems and then combining the `sub solutions` to compose the solution to the original problem.
+It involves breaking down a problem into `sub problems` and then combining the `sub solutions` to compose the solution to the original problem.

 Each of the `sub problems` is further divided into `sub-sub-problems`.
 This repeating nature of dynamic programming naturally lends itself to coding with recursion.

-Dynamic Programming can be confusing to many people.
-One of the reason for that is we very rarely used in out day to day jobs as Programmers.
-In our daily jobs, we mostly do `Imperative Programming`, i.e. we specify a set instructions to achieve a objective.
+Dynamic Programming can be confusing to some people.
+That is because very rarely use it in out day to day jobs.
+As Programmers, we mostly do `Imperative Programming`, i.e. we specify a set instructions to achieve a objective.
 More often than not it involves managing records in some kind of a data store.

-Dynamic Programming on the other hand can help us get a better understanding of `Combinatorial Programming`.
+Dynamic Programming can help us get a better understanding of `Combinatorial Programming`.

 A certain set of problems involves choosing an optimal solution from an enormous set of possible solutions.
 The straight-forward approach to these problems would be to enumerate all the possible permutations/combinations.
 Then evaluate each of these permutations/combinations to filter the appropriate ones.

-For e.g., in the 4-Queen's problem, we can generate all possible solutions with nested for loops:
+Consider the 4-Queen's problem.
+We can generate all possible solutions with nested for loops:

 ```python
 for queen_1_position_in_row_1 in range(4);